 The FRAME Lab’s mission is to produce human based systems that are better and more relevant to humans than current animal models.
+FRAME makes an annual donation to support work carried out there.

 When the FRAME lab was established in 1991 at the University of Nottingham Medical School research concentrated mainly on replacements for acute toxicology testing such as the notorious LD50 test and the Draize eye irritancy test in rabbits.
 Many of its findings are now accepted in mainstream research, contributing to a reduction in the number of animals used for toxicology testing.